KVSlab/OasisMove/docs/movingcylinder.md

 stored in the `forces.txt` file.
 In {numref}`vel-cylinder` we display the resulting velocity field, where we have added vectors scaled by the velocity magnitude.
-Furthermore, the values saved in the `forces.txt` file can be plotted to visualize the drag and lift coefficient over time, as exemplified in {numref}`forces`.
+Furthermore, the values saved in the `forces.txt` file can be plotted to visualize the drag and lift coefficient over time, as visualized in {numref}`forces`.

 ```{figure} figures/moving_cylinder.gif
 ---